rahultumpala/rahultumpala.github.io/_posts/007-batching-in-flink.md

 # Batching Elements in Apache Flink
 July 05, 2024
+An intro to custom batching methodologies in Apache Flink.

 I've been using Apache Flink at work for almost two years now.
 During this period I've had the oppportunity to learn a lot about this amazing framework.
 In this post I'd like to shed light on how you can batch / group elements between process functions in Apache Flink.
 I'll do this by taking a one of my work pieces as an example, give you an idea of the conventional solutions, why they work / didn't work in my case and how I wrote my own implementation.
 Let's get started.